Surveys show huge learning gaps due to closure of schools and Institutions

 With our advanced technology enabled learning platform, we now have valuable data on student’s difficulties, time spent on topics, progress, online real time dashboards etc. The learning resources have much more depth and breadth than any offline workbook system could have.
 We have options of basic, medium and advanced levels for each topic in each grade.
 On line enables us to offer unimaginably more and richer content than would be possible in an offline model.
 The class size is also kept small with four to 6 students in a batch so that personalised attention does not suffer.

 Thankfully, Cuemath’s existing online platform which was already a well entrenched part of our learning system helped us instantly migrate our offline learning centers to online centers.
 We are also happy that our surveys show that our online model is enjoyed alike by teachers and students and is yielding great and measurable outcomes.
 It will be our endeavour to provide cutting edge math learning systems and tools to our students with the help of highly skilled, trained and proficient teachers.
 In addition to training our teachers, we are helping them get Google certified by taking a course to sharpen their skills in use of technology and digital learning resources to harness the full potential of learning on a digital platform, so that our students getting nothing but the best.

 Math, rightly, is the mother of all sciences.
 It is every child’s birthright to be skilled adequately in math.
-At Cuemath, we believe in promoting all these essential qualities among children in our personalised Live Online Coding classes and Math classes.
+At Cuemath, we believe in promoting all these essential qualities among children in our personalized Live Online Math classes.
 Cuemath has the best-in-class resources and trained teachers for the right math education of every child.
 A right teacher is a great change agent in fulfilling the mission of Cuemath in helping every child master this life skill subject.